© The Association of Anaesthetists of Great Britain and Ireland

 - Include details of any computer package/version used.

-- Possible relationship between two or more variables, especially where one is predictive and other(s) dependent: regression.
+- Use regression to describe a quantitative relationship between two or more variables, especially where one is predictive and other(s) dependent.
+Non-linear regression may be appropriate.
+Regression methods yield a formula to relate the variables being described.

 All conclusions should be warranted by the results and not extend beyond the confines of the study conditions.
 A negative result does not mean that there is definitely no difference (confidence in the conclusion is dependent upon the power of the study), and a positive result does not mean that there definitely is a difference (confidence in the conclusion is dependent upon the alpha error).